Monday, 8 November 2021

 2. Once you have caught around 10 to 20 slugs – the more you have, the better it works – decant them into a bucket with an inch or so of water in the bottom for humidity and add a few more handfuls of leaves to make an edible floating island for your catch.
 With the slugs inside, place a firm cover such as a concrete slab over the top to seal them in.
 The bucket is the perfect environment for the bacteria and nematodes to breed.
 Nematodes spread in water so check regularly, giving the slugs a stir with a stick.
 The idea isn’t to drown them, but to keep them moist so the nematodes can hunt them out.
 Although cheating a little, you can use a bought pack of nematodes to help your brew along.
 Empty about a teaspoon of powder into the bucket to help it along.

 3. After around 2 weeks a high level of nematodes will have built up inside the bucket and the slugs will have died from infection.
-Now you can dilute the brew; fill the bucket to the top from the tap and decant into a watering can fitted with a rose.
+Now you can dilute the brew; fill the bucket to the top from the tap on your rain water butt and decant into a watering can fitted with a rose.
 Prevent the weed and slug mixture from falling into the can with a filter (chicken wire) if possible.

 4. Water the brew around vulnerable plants, where the raised nematode population will seek out resident ground-dwelling slugs and see them off.
 This brew should give up to six weeks protection.
 Save the contents of the sieve (if you have the stomach) to start your next brew.